romankurnovskii/romankurnovskii.github.io/content/posts/docker-commands/index.en.md

 Here follows a list of useful Docker commands with useful flags for each command.

+1. docker images - lists the images
+1. docker ps - see the list of running containers
+1. docker pull - uploads the image
+1. docker build - builds the image
+1. docker rmi - removes the image
+1. docker rm - removes the container
+1. docker run - Start the container
+1. docker stop - stops the container
+1. docker volume ls - lists the volumes
+1. docker kill - kills the container
+1. docker logs - see logs
+1. docekr inspect - shows all the info of a container

 ## docker build

 [Docs](https://docs.docker.com/engine/reference/commandline/build/)
 Build an image from a Dockerfile.